 With a Nuits-Saint-Georges white

-We recommend serving the white wines of the appellation at a temperature between 11 and 13°C. Ideal for revealing all the complexity of your bottles!
+We recommend serving the white wines of the appellation at a temperature between 11 and 13°C.Ideal for revealing all the complexity of your bottles!

 Grilled lobster and Nuits-Saint-Georges: A meeting of flavors

-The best wines of the Nuits-Saint-Georges AOC
+The best wines from the Nuits-Saint-Georges AOC